Home > What is Ananda Village? > Our Spiritual Heritage

 Swami Kriyananda (Ananda’s founder)

-Swami Kriyananda (Yogananda’s direct disciple and Ananda’s spiritual founder) As a young man of 22 in 1948, Swami Kriyananda (born J. Donald Walters) began a search for deeper truth and meaning that led him to discover Autobiography of a Yogi.
+He was a foremost, direct disciple of Yogananda, and Ananda’s spiritual founder.
+As a young man of 22 in 1948, Swami Kriyananda (born J. Donald Walters) began a search for deeper truth and meaning that led him to discover Autobiography of a Yogi.
 Just one day after reading the book, he embarked on a cross-country bus journey from New York to California, to meet the teacher he had come to think of as “his truest spiritual friend.”

-Trained and directed by Yogananda to teach, write and lecture, Swami Kriyananda’s life continues to be an extraordinary example of discipleship, service, and divine friendship to all who sincerely seek to know the divine as a living reality.
-Kriyananda has inspired many thousands throughout the world, and continues to keep alive the spiritual revolution started by his guru.
+Trained and directed by Yogananda to teach, write and lecture, Swami Kriyananda’s life remains an extraordinary example of discipleship, service, and divine friendship to all who sincerely seek to know the divine as a living reality.
+Kriyananda has inspired many thousands throughout the world, and through his writings, music and recorded talks, continues to keep alive the spiritual revolution started by his guru.

-To date, Swami Kriyananda has written over 85 books that offer practical guidance and spiritual insight on subjects such as relationships, education, prosperity, leadership, and community, and has composed over 400 pieces of inspiring music that speaks to the soul.
+Swami Kriyananda wrote more than 140 books that offer practical guidance and spiritual insight on subjects such as relationships, education, prosperity, leadership, and community, and composed over 400 pieces of inspiring music that speaks to the soul.